SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | 3.   | Update operation accordingly `"status": "SUCCESSFUL"`                | [Update operation](https://cumulocity.com/api/10.10.0/#operation/getOperationResource)        |

-It is also recommended to upload the device configuration only on demand to reduce data transfer.
-The configuration upload can be triggerd from the UI by clicking , if the connector supports the operation `c8y_SendConfiguration`.
+It is also recommended to upload the device configuration after every change.
+If the volume of data transfer from the device is limited, the configuration can be uploaded on demand.
+The configuration upload can be triggerd from the UI, if the connector supports the operation `c8y_SendConfiguration`.

+BE AWARE: If the configuration upload is only triggered thorugh the UI and there is no automated upload, please consider the case, that of a user forgets to trigger the upload mechanism before sending a new configuration to the device.

 Example operation `c8y_SendConfiguration: {}` as it is sent to the device from Cumulocity IoT: